 The only way to install the radio quickly is to have five hands, each with a screwdriver, all turning at the same rate.
 Similarly, if we want fast action in our schools, then we have to hire an enrollment/admissions director, a development director, a marketing director and a business manager (the principal can play the role of the retention manager) to make sure all those processes are in place and active.

 But it wouldn’t be enough to say to several administrative assistants that these tasks are now a part of their responsibilities.
 Their learning curve would be too steep, and their activities may need to occur outside the confines of the school, and not while seated at their desks.
 Unfortunately, hiring seasoned professionals that can do the job is outside the budgetary constraints of many schools.
-Interestingly, one of the most complete job postings for a “Development Specialist” at a local school required instructional certification (which means they’ll be utilized as a teacher, perhaps as a substitute when necessary…and that’s NOT a best practice when it comes to Development), and the responsibilities which were spelled out seemed to go on forever.
+Interestingly, one of the most complete job postings for a “Development Specialist” required instructional certification (which means they’ll be utilized as a teacher, perhaps as a substitute when necessary…and that’s NOT a best practice when it comes to Development), and the responsibilities which were spelled out seemed to go on forever.
 It was indeed thorough; however, I would lay dollars do donuts that the salary being offered is significantly lower that what a qualified individual would expect as compensation at other non-profit organizations.